VietPQ685/Custom-Themes/Custom_Colorscripts/Anime-Colorscripts.md

 sudo ./install.sh
 ```

-## Add/Remove anime-colorscripts
+## How to use anime-colorscripts
-- In Folder home, find file .bashrc
-- Write the following text at the end of the file to display random anime character when opening Terminal
+- Write the following text to display random anime character
 ```
 anime-colorscripts -r
 ```